In Mississippi, they call Kevin Serveau the Cisco Kid.

 Using handheld devices or computer communication devices is going to be expected in the workforce, and I think that's going to give a lot of these students an upper hand over schools where they haven't adopted technology and students are coming out and having to learn those things.

-Kevin Serveau describes how technology can enrich the classroom experience.(0:50)
+Kevin Serveau describes how technology can enrich the classroom experience.(0:50) An embedded object was here.
+Refer to migration log.

 What obstacles are there to getting technology put to regular use in class?